 - I used to play the storage unit game and it cost me $170 a month, or worse when I found out that added up to $2000 a YEAR.
 You won’t find any climate controlled, fully insured, valet type storage unit for anywhere close to $9.99/m.

 When I add up storage fees, checked bag fees, dry cleaning costs, having to purchase new clothing, or even flying back home to grab new gear, DUFL comes out to a fraction of that amount.
 If I really wanted to get sassy about things, I could point out that one of the MAIN reasons I was keeping my house despite traveling all the time was so I had a place to store all my CRAP!
-Since DUFL now keeps it all for me, I don’t need to pay a mortgage for a place I am never using.
+Since DUFL keeps it all for me, I don’t need to pay for a place I am never using.

 Since sending them most of my clothing in May 2017, DUFL has sent me gowns to an event in New Orleans, rainy weather outfits to the Oregon coast, casual wear to Lake Country in Canada, trench coats and silk tops to London, wool winter coat to Scotland, beachwear and Instagram dresses to Bali, spring layers to Myrtle Beach, and dozens of other destinations.